-Andy is passionate about research that makes a difference to people’s lives.
-He is a keen tennis player, loves hats, beards and tattoos.
+Andy is passionate about research that makes a meaningful difference to people’s lives.
+He is a keen tennis player and loves hats and beards.

-Andy Turner is our director, CEO and Professor of Health Psychology at Coventry University.
+Andy Turner the CEO and Professor of Health Psychology at Coventry University.
 Andy is the co- inventor of the Hope Programme.
 Andy has developed, delivered and researched health behaviour coaching and self-management programmes for over 20 years and has written over 70 academic peer reviewed journal articles, papers and book chapters.